corvusdeinanis/cuddlyspaceship/content/Media Economics.md

 ##
-Q) Talent hunt shows / reality shows oiooioi- how they generate revenue for the channel
+Q) Talent hunt shows / reality shows - how they generate revenue for the channel